UCMR4 Water Testing

 Systems with multiple groundwater entry points for the same water source, can submit a Groundwater Representative Monitoring Plan (GWRMP) to EPA for approval to reduce the total number of EPTDs required for UCMR4.
 GWRMPs approved for prior UCMR monitoring are already loaded into the CDX.
 New GWRMPs must be submitted to EPA for approval on or before April 19, 2017.

 All systems must login to the CDX and enter their respective source water and DBP sample locations into the system.
 Presently, only entry point locations are included in the CDX inventories.

 Which Laboratories Can Analyze UCMR4 Samples

 Only EPA-approved laboratories can analyze UCMR4 constituents, except for the DBP Indicators (TOC and Bromide).
 For the DBP Indicators, laboratories must still apply to demonstrate to EPA they are State-certified for these tests.
-Analysis for all other constituents requires an extensive application process (including an Initial Demonstration of Capability for each analyst) and approval from EPA, followed by successful passing of at least 1 Proficiency test (PT) sample.
+Analysis for all other constituents requires an extensive application process (including an Initial Demonstration of Capability), successful passing of Proficiency test (PT) samples and approval from EPA.
 The first PT round for all methods except EPA 544 was issued to laboratories on January 23, 2017.
 The last day laboratories can apply for EPA approval is April 19, 2017.

 How is UCMR4 Data Reported